What is it Like to Work at the Jail?

 Community members are invited to participate in the Academy and experience an up-close, participative classroom program.

-Where: Defendant Offender Management Center (DOMC), 101 West 5th Avenue, Eugene.
+Where: Defendant Offender Management Center, 101 W 5th Ave., Eugene

-The 24 hours of training will give participants an in-depth look at the types of training provided to correctional staff to develop and maintain professional standards.
-Course topics include Population make-up, Funding Sources, Jail Standards, Effective Communication styles, Contraband, Gang Identification, the Future of Corrections, a facility tour and more.
+The 24-hour training will give participants an in-depth look at the types of training provided to correctional staff to develop and maintain professional standards.
+Course topics include Population make-up, Funding Sources, Jail Standards, Effective Communication styles, Contraband, determining Capacity Based Releases, the Future of Corrections, a facility tour, and more.